 It happened again.

-Another terrorist attack occurred over the weekend, leaving France reeling and the rest of the world grieving.
+Another terrorist attack occurred yesterday, leaving a city reeling and the rest of the world grieving.

 I have found that in my shock and devastation, it’s easy to stick close to the surface.

 “God, help them!”

 “God, comfort the grieving!”

 “God, please destroy our enemies!”

 I want to be clear that there’s nothing wrong with these prayers.
 These are the kind of raw, unfiltered prayers that our God delights in hearing, as we run to Him in our grief and our sorrow.

 But I also wonder whether you feel – as I do – a longing to go deeper in prayer with our Savior over this tragedy that surely breaks His heart even as it does ours.

 How does He want us to pray?